-- Treating all pupils fairly, with respect and understanding. - Implementing the Good to be Green card system consistently. - Rewarding and recognising positive behaviour. - Adhering to this policy. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - Setting high expectations for every pupil. - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
-The relevant figures of authority include: - SENDCO. - Headteacher. - Deputy Headteacher - Teachers, and all paid staff, have a duty to discipline pupils whose behaviour is unacceptable, who break the school rules or who fail to follow a reasonable instruction, at any time the pupils are in school or elsewhere under the charge of teacher, including on school visits
+- Developing a calm and safe environment. - Treating all pupils fairly, with respect and understanding. - Implementing the Good to be Green card system consistently. - Rewarding and recognising positive behaviour. - Adhering to this policy. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling expected behaviour and positive relationships. - Being aware of the signs of behavioural difficulties. - Setting high expectations for every pupil. - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
+The relevant figures of authority include: - SENDCo. - Headteacher. - Deputy Headteacher - Teachers, and all paid staff, have a duty to discipline pupils whose behaviour is unacceptable, who break the school rules or who fail to follow a reasonable instruction, at any time the pupils are in school or elsewhere under the charge of teacher, including on school visits